-7. by him withinthe vendor's Advoca days from the date ate regarding title of the pro ndor about the approval of the property to the purchaser or his advocate nominated of this Agreement for scrutiny of title and the opinion of operty shall be final and conclusive.
+7. by him within the vendor's Advoca days from the date ate regarding title of the pro ndor about the approval of the property to the purchaser or his advocate nominated of this Agreement for scrutiny of title and the opinion of operty shall be final and conclusive.
 The purchaser shall the title within days after delivering the title

-8. purchaser the earner refund the earnest r est money received by hin roved by the purchaser, the vendor shall refund to the under this Agreement and on failure of the vendor to days he shall be liable to repay the same with interest n.
+8. 8.
+If the vendor's title to the property is not approved by the purchaser, the vendor shall refund to purchaser the earnest money received by him under this Agreement and on failure of the vendo refund the earnest money within days he shall be liable to repay the same with interthereon at per cent per annum.

 9. ommits a breach of the (Rupees) Agreement, he shall forfeit the earnest amount of paid by him to the vendor.

-10. sum of Rs ent, the vendor shall not only refund to the purchaser the) received by him as earnest money, but shall also pay dated damages.
+10. 10.
+If the vendor commits a breach of the Agreement, the vendor shall not only refund to the purchaser the sum of Rs

-11. Nothing contained in performance of this all prejudice the rights of the parties hereto, to specific
+11. Nothing contained in performance of this · all prejudice the rights of the parties hereto, to specific

 (Schedule of Property)

-the vendor and the purch naser have set their hands to the Agreement of sale sence of the witnesses:
+the vendor and the purch haser have set their hands to the Agreement of sale sence of the witnesses:

 Witnes s: Vendor

 Witnes s: Purchaser

 (2A) S I pecimen Schedule d of the Property

 1. Municipal No./Ward No./Plot No./Khasra No.:

 2. Location: Street No.:

 Street Name:

 3. Place/Area North:

 South:

 East:

 West:

-4. Sub-District Hqrs./T ehsil/Taluka:
+4. Sub-District Hqrs./Te ehsil/Taluka:

 5. Police Station:

 6. District/State:

-7. Exact Measuremen t:
+7. Exact Measurement t:

 Total Area: Measurement of all sides:

 Plinth area/floor area: Sketch/plan:

 Carpet area:

 8. Fixtures & Fittings: